Macaroni salad is a summer salad that never disappoints. You can make it with simple veggies and a tangy mayo-yogurt dressing.

 Macaroni salad dressing

-• ½ cup vegan mayo or regular mayo
+• ½ cup mayonnaise or vegan mayo

 • ½ cup Greek yogurt or non-dairy yogurt